lostjared/libacidcam/README.md

 When writing C++ using libacidcam  do not call another mulithreaded filter from within a mulithreaded filter inside of its loop callback

+To be able to use all the filters in this library your system should have at lest 8 GB of ram.

 Shared library with filters from Acid Cam

 With this library you can use the same filters in your own OpenCV applications.